 Display Current Date and Time with timedatectl

-The output provides local and universal time, timezone, and informs you if the synchronization process is enabled.
+The output provides local time, universal time, and the timezone and informs you if the synchronization process is enabled.

 Sync Time to NIST Atomic Clock

-You can set your Ubuntu system to synchronize to the NIST atomic clock:
+Set the Ubuntu system to synchronize to the NIST atomic clock with the following command:

 timedatectl set-ntp yes